 In Australia we have plenty of daylight, even on the winter solstice Sydney has 10 hours, which should make it easy.
 So, get an hour of daylight in nature in your yard or nearby park each day…. there’s really no excuse, and it’s way easy.

 Do yourself a favour: every morning as you wake up think of something you’re really grateful for, take a minute and totally immerse yourself in that moment.
 I guarantee you’ll start your day well.
 Don’t get bogged down in crap, focus on the up, be in the moment, especially for those that you meet.
 Strike up a chat with a stranger… you’ll be surprised by the human connection and what it does.

 The easy peasy answer here is the Mediterranean diet and occasional fasting.
-Oh, yeah and don’t stuff your face.
-If it’s weight loss you’re after, you’ll need to focus 80% of your efforts on food and 20% on exercise, remember it takes a whole hour to run off a Big Mac, so keep that in mind before you unnecessarily reach for the fridge.
+Oh yeah, and don’t stuff your face.
+If it’s weight loss you’re after, you’ll need to focus 80% of your efforts on food volume and 20% on exercise, remember it takes a whole hour to run off a Big Mac, so keep that in mind before you unnecessarily reach for the fridge.

 Just ‘get around to’ doing it!
-Morning seems to work well and no need to burst yourself, do what works for you.
+Morning seems to work well and there’s no need to burst yourself, just do what works for you.
 Walk briskly up to light puffing for 30-45 mins and you’re on your way.
-Cycle, bush walk, swim, jazzercise… it’s the movement that’s important.
+Cycle, bush walk, swim, jazzercise… It’s doing any movement that’s important.
 So just start.

 So, there you have it.
 Happiness is within your grasp and importantly, what YOU make of it.

 Let me know what works for you, and as with all things in life, it’s different strokes for different folks.
 I’m off to get some feel good endorphins on YouTube now.